ingria/ajax2mqtt/README.md

 ## Required Hardware
 - [Ajax uartBridge](https://ajax.systems/products/uartbridge) to interface wireless Ajax devices.
 Costs about $30 ([where to buy](https://ajax.systems/where-to-buy)).
-- USB-TTL adapter.
-Any cheap adapter will work fine, I am using [this one](https://a.aliexpress.com/_mscVzYx).
+- USB-TTL adapter *or* any hardware that understands UART protocol (Raspberry Pi, Orange Pi, etc).
+If you go with usb-ttl, any cheap adapter will work just fine.
+I am using [this one](https://a.aliexpress.com/_mscVzYx).
 Costs about $1.
 - Jumper wires with DuPont female-female connector.
 Sometimes they are included with usb-ttl adapter.
 Costs about another $1.
 - Plastic enclosure box (optional).
 Minimal size is 60x60x15mm.